From Lasers to Light Fields

-“Understanding Holograms - November / December 2023 - from Lasers to Light Fields” is an online course beginning Thursday, October 2nd, 2023.
-This 6-session course (3 hours per session on ZOOM) will be held at Noon EDT to enable students from most parts of the world to be able to attend.
+“Understanding Holograms - February / March 2024 - from Lasers to Light Fields” is an online course beginning Monday, February 19th, 2024.
+This 6-session course (3 hours per session on ZOOM) will be held on Mondays at Noon EDT to enable students from most parts of the world to be able to attend.
 Sessions will also be recorded and available shortly after the session ends for those who can’t join at that time slot.
 Additional material will become available online on the day of each class at ruzuku.com.
 You will also be able to network with each other on Ruzuku where further questions can be asked.

 The full course fee is $400.

 Use the buttons at the top of the page to register for the course.

 This course will teach you about the many kinds of holograms (and about many images described as holograms but which aren't) and prepare you for the coming revolution in Digital Holograms.
 Optical Holograms (which require lasers to create them) have been with us for nearly 60 years, but it has taken until now for the technology to evolve to the point where digital holographic displays are practical.
 We are at the beginning of a new era of holographic imaging and this course is designed to educate you about what is already here and to prepare you for what is to come.